vishnuatrai/vishnuatrai.github.io/source/_posts/2013-07-18-what-is-new-in-rails-4-dot-0.markdown

 date: 2013-07-18 19:58:40 +0530
 comments: true
 description: What is new in Rails 4.0
-keywords: Rails4, Rails, RoR, Ruby on Rails
+keywords: Rails 4, Rails, RoR, Ruby on Rails
 categories:
-  Rails4
+  Rails&nbsp;4
   Rails
   RoR
 ---